rahulagarwal90/Interview_App/README.md

 - **Home/Admin**: Open `https://your-service.onrender.com/`
 - **Generate link**: Use the admin panel to send yourself an invite
-- **Interview start**:
+- **Interview start (rules screen)**:
-  - First question appears immediately
+  - Setup screen shows rules and a Start button
-  - Global timer shows 60:00
+  - Start button enables when camera/mic and questions are ready
-  - Console logs include `startInterview` and `loadQuestion 0`
+  - Click Start → timer shows 60:00 and first question loads
 - **Anti-cheat**:
   - Switch tabs; after 5 seconds the interview should auto-submit
 - **Submit flow**: